 Master of Healthcare Administration (MHA)

-We provide our students with the training and support they need to become effective leaders within the healthcare sector.
+We provide our students with the training and academic rigor they need to become effective leaders within the healthcare sector.
 Our curriculum emphasizes deep institutional knowledge in healthcare delivery, financing, and population health management, business literacy, and problem solving as well as leadership and professional development.
-Historically, 100% of our graduation students have secured administrative fellowships or jobs by July of their graduating year.
+Historically, 100 percent of graduates have secured administrative fellowships or jobs within three months of graduation.

 What is an MHA degree?